About Me

 Each session is generally 50 minutes for psychotherapy, A session begins at the time of the booked appointment, not when the client arrives, in case of lateness.
 Payment of fees and scheduling the next appointment occurs briefly immediately after this.

 She allows for cancelling of sessions, without penalty, provided more than 24 hours notice is provided.
-Cancellations with less than 24 hours notice require full payment at the next session.
+Cancellations with less than 24 hours notice require full payment.

 There are numerous accepted forms of payment: Cash, Cheque, Visa, Mastercard, and Etransfer.
+Etransfer is the preferred method.
 Full payment must be paid within 24 hours of the session.
 A receipt is provided following payment.

 Note: Many insurance plans cover these services under psychological services with a registered social worker.
 It is the individual’s responsibility to check with their company (Human Resources Department) to determine whether these services are covered for them or not.